Humphrey Bowring

 Admiral Humphrey Wykeham Bowring CB DSO (18 April 1874 – 21 February 1952) was a Royal Navy officer who became Commander-in-Chief, Coast of Scotland.

 Naval career

 Born the son of the industrialist John Charles Bowring, Bowring joined the Royal Navy as a cadet in 1887, took part in the Witu expedition in 1890 and was promoted to Lieutenant in 1895.
 He served in World War I as Captain of the cruiser HMS Arrogant and then of the cruiser HMS Aurora and acted as Chief of Staff to the Commander-in-Chief, Dover Patrol.
 After the War he commanded the battleship HMS Bellerophon and then the battleship HMS Centurion.
 He was appointed Commander-in-Chief, Coast of Scotland in 1926 and retired in 1929.
+He was promoted to full admiral on the Retired list on 30 September 1933.

 He lived at Plympton in Devon.

 Family

 In 1924 he married Rose Dalby.